mainmatter/mainmatter.com/src/posts/2022-11-18-sveltekit-super-rentals.md

 ---
-title: "A practical first look at the new Svelte framework"
+title: "A practical first look at the Svelte framework"
 authorHandle: mainmatter
 tags: [svelte, sveltekit]
 bio: "Daniel Beer"
+description:
-description: "Taking a practical look at the new Svelte framework by rebuilding the Ember super rentals app in SvelteKit."
+  "Taking a practical look at the Svelte framework by rebuilding the Ember super rentals app in SvelteKit."
 og:
   image:
 tagline: |